 Ammonia is an increasing concern for many communities throughout North America.
-While it is currently unregulated by the USEPA, the World Health Organization (WHO) set a recommended maximum contaminant level of 0.2 mg/L in drinking water.
-Concerns, however, related to water contaminated by ammonia should not be taken lightly.
+While it is currently unregulated by the U.S. Environmental Protection Agency (EPA), the World Health Organization (WHO) set a recommended maximum contaminant level (MCL) of 0.2 mg/L in drinking water.
 If ammonia-generated nitrification occurs in the distribution network, it may lead to pipe corrosion, biofilm generation, poor taste and odor, and elevated nitrate levels.
-Additionally, ammonia commonly interferes with the removal of contaminants that require oxidation including arsenic, iron, and manganese.
+Additionally, ammonia commonly interferes with the removal of contaminants that require oxidation including arsenic, iron and manganese.

-Legacy ammonia treatment approaches such as ion exchange, reverse osmosis, breakpoint chlorination, and air stripping often struggle to meet the recommended guideline of 0.2 mg/L set by WHO.
-These processes require chemicals and extensive operator attention and are not environmentally sound due to the generation of concentrated waste water.
+Legacy ammonia treatment approaches such as ion exchange, reverse osmosis, breakpoint chlorination and air stripping often struggle to meet the recommended MCL guideline of 0.2 mg/L. These processes require chemicals and extensive operator attention and are not environmentally sound due to the generation of concentrated wastewater.

 - Multiple contaminant removals to non-detectable levels in a single treatment process with proven performance;

 - No hazardous waste residual concentrated waste, or brine discharge;